jmurth1234/payload-cloud-storage-cf-img-adapter/README.md

 These are all available in the Cloudflare dashboard.

+Additionally, you can pass in the following options to the `cloudflareStorage` function:

+- `enabled`: Whether to enable the adapter
+- `collections`: The collections to enable the adapter for

 ## Development

+First, run `yarn watch` to watch for changes in the `src` folder and compile them to the `dist` folder.

 To run the tests, run `yarn test`.

 To run the development server, run `yarn dev`.
-Make sure to put an `.env` file in the `dev/` folder of the project with the following variables:
+Make sure to put an `.env` file in the `packages/dev/` folder of the project with the following variables:

 - `CLOUDFLARE_API_KEY`: Your Cloudflare API key
 - `CLOUDFLARE_ACCOUNT_HASH`: Your Cloudflare account hash